llinke1/G3LHalo/README.md

 ```sh
 sudo apt-get install python3.8
 ```

-As of now only a GPU-accelerated version is included, so additionally the following is needed:
+To use the GPU accelerated version, additionally the following is needed:

 * **NVIDIA graphics card with CUDA capability of at least 2**.
 Check here to see, if your card works: [https://en.wikipedia.org/wiki/CUDA#GPUs_supported].
 * **CUDA SDK Toolkit** (Tested for version 10.1, at least 7 needed!)